-Major procedures & Services
+Major Departments & Centers

 Organ Transplantation Center

 The Center is a leader in the field of small bowel transplantation: A small bowel transplantation team at the Center successfully performed a surgery on an oldest female patient.
-Also, the Center is well capable of simultaneously transplanting two organs such as liver and kidney and the heart and kidney.
-As Seoul St. Mary’s Hospitals is one of eight affiliated hospitals under the Catholic Medical Center, it utilizes the largest hospital network for managing deceased organ donors.
+Also, the Center is capable of simultaneously transplanting two organs such as liver and kidney and the heart and kidney.
+As Seoul St. Mary’s Hospitals is one of the eight affiliated hospitals under the Catholic Medical Center, it utilizes the largest hospital network for managing deceased organ donors.
 Such system was highly recognized by the Korean Network for Organ Sharing, and the Center was chosen as the Best Institute for Management of Deceased Organ Donors.
 The Center is becoming a hope for many patients waiting for organ transplantation as the Center is most actively managing the deceased donors.

-Comprehensive Cancer Institute: BMT Center
+Comprehensive Cancer Institute

 The Eye Center of Seoul St. Mary’s Hospital, the Catholic University of Korea, has been at the forefront in the field of ophthalmology in Korea for more than three decades.
 In 1980, the Center successfully performed artificial cornea transplant.
 With the cutting-edge technology and competent physicians, the Eye Center delivers the best possible care and treatment.
 The Center is comprised of Cornea Transplant and Extraocular Clinic, Cataract and Refractive Clinic, Retina Clinic, Glaucoma Clinic, Ophthalmoplasty, Child Ophthalmology and Low Vision Clinic.
 The Center offers prompt services with the one-stop care system provided by competent medical professionals.